xoxo/conduct/README.md

 # Code of Conduct

-**This policy is a living document, and subject to refinement and expansion in the future.
-Last updated May 16, 2024.**
+**This is a living policy, subject to continual refinement and expansion.
+Last updated May 26, 2024**.

-Everyone participating in XOXO—including, but not limited to the XOXO festival and community Slack channel—is required to agree to the following Code of Conduct.
+Everyone participating in the XOXO community, including the XOXO Festival and XOXO Slack channel, is required to agree to the following Code of Conduct.
 This includes all attendees, speakers, performers, patrons (sponsors), volunteers, and staff.

 Anyone who violates this Code of Conduct may be removed from these spaces at the discretion of the XOXO organizers.

-## About This Policy
+If you have questions about this policy, or suggestions for ways it might be improved, please contact us at [hi@xoxofest.com](mailto:hi@xoxofest.com).

 XOXO is committed to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, age, race, ethnicity, nationality, language, or religion.
 We do not tolerate harassment of participants in any form.